The Highways England Passport Scheme

 “Our smartcard and common training will help road workers maintain their basic statutory health, safety, environment and also wellbeing requirements.
 It also provides a great opportunity to work collaboratively with the supply chain to improve standards across the Highways industry.”

 “I believe modernising the process which enables workers access to our network is the right thing to do.
 It will improve how we work; it will allow us to report in real time and above all shows our commitment to safety, our workforce, their families and our customers.”

 “For our workers, the scheme means that they won’t have to repeat all elements of safety induction if they move between sites.
 However, the common induction does not replace site specific inductions applicable to schemes on the strategic road network.”

-Completion of this one day course will then be recorded on the candidates smart card.
+Upon completion of this one day course a record will be stored on the candidates smart card.
 The course and card are requirements for anyone who will be entering a Highways England Site.

 We realise that with over 50,000 people to be trained you will want to book the course early so you can beat the rush and be qualified before the deadline of April 2019.

 If you need any advice or have any questions please give us a call or an email and we’ll help you out.